How To Improve As Brewmaster Monk — Dragonflight 10.0.5

 knowing when your next big moment to Purify is coming and still using up spare

-Celestial Brew usage does not have to rely on nearly as much of
+Celestial Brew usage often does not have to rely on nearly as much of

 a decision-making process.
-You will simply use it more or less on cooldown, as
+You will generally use it more or less on cooldown, or

 you should have enhanced the absorb naturally from the stacks of